AIDEmeProject/PythonMiddleware/README.md

-# AIDEme
+# AIDEme Middleware
-This branch contains the most current version of our system, which is continuously evolving.
+This project contains the middleware code for the [AIDEme](https://github.com/AIDEmeProject/AIDEme) data exploration system software.
+More precisely, this codebase implements the main Active Learning algorithms and optimizations used by AIDEme, including Version Space techniques and the Dual-Space factorized model.

 Below, you can find a short description of the project, installation instructions, and some useful links.

-If you are interested in reproducing our result for JMLR 2020, please refer to the corresponding branch.
+This software in under the **BSD 3-Clause license**.

 # Introduction
-AIDEme is a scalable interactive data exploration system for efficiently learning a user interest pattern over a large dataset.
+[AIDEme](https://github.com/AIDEmeProject/AIDEme) is a scalable interactive data exploration system for efficiently learning a user interest pattern over a large dataset.
 The system is cast in a principled active learning (AL) framework, which iteratively presents strategically selected records for user labeling, thereby building an increasingly-more-accurate model of the user interest.
 However, a challenge in building such a system is that existing active learning techniques experience slow convergence when learning the user interest on large datasets.